mildsunrise/bdf2tikz/README.md

 code that uses TikZ to create a graphic resembling the passed schematic.
 This graphic can then be embedded in documents.

-The program can generate:
+The program can generate one of:

  - LaTeX source for a minimal complete document (using the `standalone` class).
  - LaTeX code for the graphic (i.e. to be `\input` into a document).
  - TikZ instructions (i.e. to be `\input` inside a `tikzpicture` environment).

 The third one allows for maximum control, you can supply your own TikZ styles for parts of the schematic.

-Supports:

- - All graphic elements (line, arc, rectangle, circle)
- - Input / output pins
+The second and first ones will use a template with predefined TikZ styles, which can be seen at `template.tex`.

+In the first case, this will all be wrapped inside a `standalone` document with a second template that can be seen at `document.tex`.

+Main features:

+ - Scale and other conversion parameters can be tuned via command line options.
+ - Support for BDF versions 1.3 and 1.4 (more may be supported but have to be checked and added to the whitelist first).
- - Symbols
+ - Symbols (optional substitution with TikZ native logic gates).
- - Node / bus connectors, with / without label
+ - Node / bus connectors, with / without label, and junctions.
- - Junctions
+ - Input / output pins with label (with manual drawing).
+ - All graphic elements supported (line, arc, rectangle, circle).
+ - Ability to infer (and typeset) type width of each connector, including port lines inside symbols.
+ - Consecutive connectors (segments) will be drawn as a single path in TikZ, providing correct typesetting.
+ - Optionally, each run can be "tagged" with its width.
+ - Port lines can have optional arrows if they are inputs.
+ - Optional bounds rendering for pins and / or symbols.
+ - Anchors can be intelligently selected for line labels and port names.
- - Text comments
+ - Text comments supported.
- - Rotated / mirrored symbols / pins
+ - Rotated and / or mirrored symbols or pins supported.
- - Ability to render width indicator on bus lines without label
+ - Ability to aggressively "snap" port names to their rectangle.

+Unsupported features:

-Pin location annotations are ignored.
-Symbol instance names are not rendered.
-Conduit lines and bidirectional pins currencly not supported.
+ - Pin location annotations not rendered.
+ - Symbol instance names not rendered.
+ - Conduit lines currently treated like node / bus lines.
+ - Bidirectional pins currently not supported.
+ - Graphic elements *directly on the schematic* (other than text) not rendered.
+ - Font, font sizes and line widths currently ignored (taken from style).
+ - Non-default colors currently unparseable (schematic will be rejected).

 ## Install

-TODO
+This program needs the `pyparsing` to be available.
+Install with:

+    pip install pyparsing

+However, you need a LaTeX distribution installed in order to compile the resulting code into a PDF.
+The code only has dependencies with TikZ and its circuits library.
+(For advanced users: you can avoid the circuits library dependency if you disable native symbols and provide your own `contact` node style.)

 ## Usage

-TODO